seanhelvey/community-talk/practice-project.md

 ![inline](https://media.giphy.com/media/YjkpQBAmu7YAm1HI08/giphy.gif)

-- Maybe mention other people's names you met that night
-- Say you embarrassingly took notes and was so excited

 ---

 # 4 months later, we are up here giving lighting talks, and it means the world to me